How to Train Your Jealous Dog

 READ

-How to Train a Dog New Tricks
+How to Train an Old Dog to Duck Hunt

 One proactive step to manage jealousy triggers is to avoid situations where your dog may feel left out or excluded.
 For example, if you are spending time with another pet or person, make sure to include your jealous dog in the activity as well.
 This can help them feel included and prevent feelings of jealousy.
 Similarly, it is important to avoid showing favoritism among pets or individuals in front of your dog, as this can exacerbate their jealousy.